helenabutow/bunny/README.md

 # Intro

-Bunny is a sidecar proxy for Kubernetes probes.
-By proxying probes, we can both offer features that Kubernetes does not and make probes more observable.
+Bunny is a sidecar proxy (of sorts) for Kubernetes probes.
+By handling and transforming probes, we can both offer features that Kubernetes does not and make probes more observable.

+# Status

+Please don't use Bunny in production.
+Or test it heavily if you do.

 # Features